Exporting your Twitter followers should be an easy job. It is just like asking a bank for your financials.

 4: Followers count of Twitter account followers

-This analytic shows us the popularity of followers of your Twitter account.
+This analysis shows us the popularity of followers of your Twitter account.
 Accounts with zero followers count are considered as fake accounts.

 5: Followers verified and protected percentage

 Profile verification status confirms that a Twitter account is authentic.
 It shows that the account is indeed genuine.
-Accounts which are protected carry out hidden activities such as posts which may not be visible to people outside the group.
+Accounts that are protected carry out hidden activities such as posts that may not be visible to people outside the group.

 6: List of top followers and following